-March 2020 Update – With kids home from school many families are looking to go hiking in New Jersey.
-However, be advised that while MOST New Jersey are open for exploring visitor centers and restrooms are closed.
-Please do your part to help keep our trails in New Jersey clean.
+April 2020 Update – With kids home from school many families are looking to go hiking in New Jersey.
+However, be advised that MANY New Jersey trails are closed for hiking and exploring.
+This includes New Jersey State Parks, State Forests, and County Parks.
+If you do go out, please follow posted signage, keep your distance from others and do your part to help keep our trails in New Jersey clean.

 Are you searching for where to go hiking in New Jersey?

 Hiking in New Jersey has become one of my favorite hobbies.
 There’s something about being outdoors and walking through the woods and on the different New Jersey hiking trails that I find peaceful.
 My cares tend to slip away and I’m able to just focus on the moment.
 I listen for the sounds of nature.
 I take in the breathtaking views.
 I inhale the fresh air.
 I get inspired by my environment.
 I can be just as fascinated with an interesting tree with limbs going in different directions in the middle of the woods as watching herons and egrets fishing along the edge of a pond.

 I enjoy hiking in New Jersey with my kids as much as I enjoy hiking with my own friends.
 There are benefits to both.
 With my boys there’s a lot of chattering going on.
 They will ask me different questions and I’ll ask them questions right back.
 But I also can force them to just be still and be aware of their environment.
 I appreciate that the games they are into Pokemon Go, Harry Potter: Wizards Unite, and others encourage them to get moving.
 They earn eggs or can level up by walking so many steps.
 Or there may be a battle up ahead on a New Jersey hiking trail that is worth hiking a little extra fast to get to… or worth waiting for.